 No matter who you ask, any dog owner will tell you that their furry friend is an extremely important part of their life.
-However, it is no secret that a new companion in your family is a massive amount of responsibility.
-Additionally, it can be very costly for you and your family, and we’re not just talking the initial investment.
+However, it is no secret that owning a dog is a major responsibility.
+Additionally, it can be very costly for you and your family, and we’re not just talking about the initial investment.
 Bedding, accessories, pet bills and medication can add up to a lot, from common expenses throughout the dog’s life to the initial payments you must pay for the dog.
 We know how stressful it can be!
 Luckily, isure has you covered with everything you need to know when it comes to the cost of owning a dog.

-When it comes to owning a dog, your payments can be separated into three categories.
+When it comes to owning a dog, your expenses fall into three categories.
 Upfront purchases, purchases made throughout the dog’s lifespan and surprise costs.
 This is an easy way of figuring out how expenses will work throughout your time as a dog owner.
 Below, we have listed a few examples of each category.
-Keep in mind, this can differentiate depending on the dog breed you have and the age you brought them into your family.
-For example, poodles and French bulldogs are currently some of the most expensive dogs you can purchase.
-Let’s discuss further below.
+Keep in mind, this can differ depending on the dog breed you have and the age you brought them into your family.
+For example, Tibetan Mastiffs, Samoyeds and French Bulldogs are currently some of the most expensive dogs you can purchase.
+Pet insurance is exactly what it sounds like: health insurance for your pet!
+It covers (reimburses) a portion of the costs of treating unexpected injuries and illnesses, so you don’t have to worry as much about expensive vet bills.
+It usually works best if you sign your pet up right away when you get them, before they grow older or develop age-related health issues.

 When you first get a dog, there are a bunch of one-time expenses.
 These can be pretty daunting since they are typically on the pricier side.
 Luckily, when these purchases are done, they are one and done.
 In total, new dog parents in Canada can expect to spend anywhere between $1,395 to $4,270, depending on where the dog is from and the type of breed.
 Some more fees you should be aware of are below:

 Once you finally have your new pup settled into your home, it is time to think about the essentials it will need throughout its lifetime.
-Remember, food, visits and other pet essentials can add up over time.
+Remember, owning a dog is a lot more than the upfront costs.
+Food, visits and other pet essentials can add up over time.
 In Canada, the average dog owner will spend about $460-$3,140 a year on pet essentials!
+In some cases, people who choose to go on premium, raw, or fresh food diets for their dog can expect to pay more.
 As a result, it’s crucial, for both yourself and your pet, that you determine whether a pet can fit into your daily expenses.
 Some examples of what you’ll be spending your money on are as follows:

 • Flea and tick prevention: $65-$270